etingof/talks/devconf-ironic-and-edgy/source/index.rst

   Typically, upon circuits initialization, computer system performs network discovery and its network stack configuration.
-Then the boot image gets transfered from the network server up to system memory where it receives control.
+Then the boot image gets transferred from the network server up to system memory where it receives control.

   Any malfunction along the way leads to boot failure which is hard to